frucelee/sc-eQTL_leukemia/README.md

 # sceQTL_leukemia
-This repository contains the R and shell scripts used for the analysis "Single-cell expression quantitative trait loci mapping identifies cell type-specific genetic regulation of patients with leukemia in lymph nodes".
+This repository contains the R and shell scripts used for the analysis "Single-cell expression quantitative trait loci mapping identifies cell type-specific genetic regulation of patients with leukemia".

 Publication DOI: TBD